yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2017-08-29-asyncio-coroutine-patterns-errors-and-cancellation.md

 image: asyncio-coroutine-patterns-errors-and-cancellation.jpg
 ---

-This is the second part of a two part series on coroutine patterns in *asyncio*, to fully benefit from this article please read the first installment: [*Asyncio Coroutine Patterns: Beyond await*]()
+This is the second part of a two part series on coroutine patterns in *asyncio*, to fully benefit from this article please read the first installment: [*Asyncio Coroutine Patterns: Beyond await*](https://medium.com/python-pandemonium/asyncio-coroutine-patterns-beyond-await-a6121486656f).

 In the first part of this series we concluded that *asyncio* is awesome, coroutines are awesome and our code is awesome.
 But sometimes the outside world is not as awesome and we have to deal with it.